zchen12wpi/curate_nd/architecture/Goals.md

 CurateND exists to allow scholars to manage and preserve their intellectual output and to facilitate the sharing and discovery of the artifacts of scholarship produced at the University of Notre Dame.
 CurateND itself is a system of applications and services that endeavor to provide the functionality outlined below n.b. many of these features are incomplete or not present.

 ## MANAGE
+- Be able to describe holdings using arbitrarily granular subject-specific metadata
+- Customizable approval and metadata enrichment workflow based on organization or type-specific needs
 - Create items in CurateND through:
 	- Mediated self deposit
 	- Batch ingest of materials of known-good quality